 - Parliament Hill is a must-see stop on any tour of the lights, with tens of thousands of bulbs lighting its historic buildings.

-- New this year: There is an evening sound and light show that will be projected onto Parliament Hill’s Centre Block.
+- There is an evening sound and light show that will be projected onto Parliament Hill’s Centre Block.
 This 13-minute show will run each night from 5:30 p.m. to 11:00 p.m. until Dec.
 25. New this year: Confederation Park will be illuminated in red and white to mark Canada’s 150th anniversary in 2017.

-- The switch is flipped at an official illumination ceremony open to the public that includes carols and on-site performances and fireworks.
+- The switch is flipped at an official illumination ceremony open to the public that includes carols, on-site performances and fireworks.
 The ceremony will take place on Dec.
 7 on Parliament Hill at 7:00 p.m.

 - The program was launched in 1985 as a way to liven up the darkest of winter days.